Person holding a lantern illuminating their own shadow in a dark misty forest representing shadow integration

 ·8 min read

-Shadow Work: How to Integrate Your Hidden Self and Remove Manifestation Blocks
+Shadow Work: Integrate Your Hidden Self to Clear Blocks

 Learn what shadow work is, why Carl Jung said the shadow holds our greatest power, and how to use journaling prompts to bring unconscious blocks into the light and dissolve them.